-This category is intended to identify the streams / royalties that have not yet delivered any carbon credits (or royalty payments) to the Company, but for which all development activities for the underlying project are substantially complete and the third-party audit has been scheduled or the third-party audit is in progress or is complete.
+For a stream / royalty to be categorized as "Pre-Delivery", the streams / royalties must have not yet delivered carbon credits (or royalty payments) to the Company, but all development activities for the underlying project are substantially complete and the third-party audit has been scheduled or the third-party audit is in progress or is complete.
 In most cases, management views the delivery of carbon credits for streams (or royalty payments for royalties) categorized as "Pre-Delivery" to be probable given the progress of the underlying project and is only further subject to Standard Body timelines to realize carbon credit issuance.
 Management views first delivery of carbon credits to be probable within the next 12 months as of the reporting date.
-See "- Overview of Carbon Credit Markets - Credit Verification by Standard Bodies - Project Validation and Monitoring, Reporting and Verification for Credit Issuance".
+See "-Industry Overview - Carbon Credit Registries and Standard Bodies".